manish33scss/MultiClassModel_idrid/README.md

 #  File Structure

-- Final_pipeline.ipynb : this is the final notebook contains, preprocessing, dataloaders, model components and pipeline, training loop, evaluation and prediction.
+- Final_512.ipynb : this is the final notebook contains, preprocessing, dataloaders, model components and pipeline, training loop, evaluation and prediction. trained on 512x512 images.
 - Visualize_segmentation - This file is made for visualization of segmentation masks.
 - Seg.py - This is individual script for seg only,to sanity check my backbone.
 - Cls.py - This is individual script for cls only,to sanity check my backbone.